 The way you drive gets considered in some cases.
 They will look at your mileage, your hard brakes, and many others.
 Some drivers tend to speed past the limits.
 This is a violation of traffic rules.
 That puts a tick in your driving history.
 If you have a horrible record, then some insurance companies may reject you.

 When you are speeding, some patrol officers will make you pull over and issue you a ticket.
-The next thing that you’ve got to do is to settle it, either by paying the fine or appearing to court.
-What can a traffic ticket do to your insurance?
+The next thing that you’ve got to do is to settle it, either by paying the fine or appearing in court.
+What can a traffic ticket do to your insurance when they increase?

-Different traffic tickets that may impact your rates
+Different traffic ticket increases that may impact your rates

 The most obvious outcome that might happen after getting a traffic ticket is an increase in your premium.
 Some insurers may brush it off if it is your first time receiving one.
 The state’s laws may interfere with whether you will see an increase.
 You might get an increase though if you are living in Denver, CO.
 We will explain this as you read further below.

 There are many kinds of traffic tickets.
 There’s one for speeding, and there are also others.
 The next thing that we will discuss is information about these types.
 Take note that the following are brief introductions to moving violations and an explanation of their effects.
 You can ask your insurance agent to find out more!

 A moving violation is an offense that you commit when the vehicle is moving.
 Speeding is one such example.
 There are speed limits imposed in several places due to road conditions.
 It may be because it is an accident-prone area or there is heavy traffic.
 Nonetheless, driving past these limits makes you an offender.

 This ticket can directly be a reason why you pay higher insurance fees.
 We’ve said before that insurers look at your driving record.
 Speeding is a traffic violation, and it will get noticed by your insurance company immediately.
 Since you are driving too fast, it might imply that you are likely to hit a car or vice versa.
 Considering that, they will likely raise your premium.